On April 1, 2021, Egypt introduced the “Nafeza" system, a national one-stop shop for foreign trade facilitation.

 - ACIDS are communicated to importers and exporters by the customs administration.

-- In order to ensure that ACID is mentioned on all documentation, the exporter electronically transmits shipment data and documentation.
+- To ensure that ACID is mentioned in all documentation, the exporter electronically transmits shipment data and documentation.

 - The exporter’s data is given by the importer, who validates and acknowledges that it is accurate.